Bringelly Road upgrade

-The Australian and NSW governments are upgrading Bringelly Road as part of the Western Sydney Infrastructure Plan, a 10 year, $3.6 billion road investment program.
+The Australian and NSW governments are upgrading Bringelly Road between Camden Valley Way, Leppington and The Northern Road Bringelly as part of the Western Sydney Infrastructure Plan, a $3.6 billion road investment program.

-The Bringelly Road Upgrade will deliver new and upgraded roads to support integrated transport in the region and capitalise on the economic benefits from developing a western Sydney airport at Badgerys Creek.
+The Bringelly Road upgrade will deliver new and upgraded roads to support integrated transport in the region and capitalise on the economic benefits from developing the Western Sydney Airport at Badgerys Creek.
 It will also improve safety, increase road capacity and reduce congestion and travel times in the future.

-- Stage 1: 5.7km between Camden Valley Way and King Street
+- Stage 1: 5.7 kilometres between Camden Valley Way and King Street

-- Stage 2: 4.3km between King Street and The Northern Road.
+- Stage 2: 4.3 kilometres between King Street and The Northern Road.

 The key benefits to the community include:

-Community involvement has informed the design and environmental assessment.
+Community involvement has informed the design and Review of Environmental Factors, carried out in 2011.
 Our response to community submissions can be found in our project documents.